-The following muffin recipe was commonly eaten and much enjoyed by Thomas Jefferson and his family.
-The original "receipt," recorded in the manuscript cookbook of Jefferson's granddaughter Septimia Anne Randolph Meikleham is as follows:
+Muffins feature frequently in the cuisine of Monticello.
+The following muffin recipe was recorded in the manuscript cookbook of Thomas Jefferson's granddaughter Septimia Anne Randolph Meikleham:

 Modern Day Monticello Muffins

-Mix flour, yeast, and water.
-Dough will be very sticky.
+Mix the flour, yeast, and water.
+The dough will be very sticky.
 Coat your hands in flour before kneading the dough.
 While kneading, continue to add small amounts of flour to the dough until the stickiness disappears and the dough becomes more solid.
 You may find you add as much as 1/2 cup more flour during this process.

-Put the dough in a large bowl, cover with a towel, and leave in a warm place overnight.
+Put the dough in a large bowl, cover the bowl with a tea towel, and leave it in a warm place overnight.
 The dough should more than double by morning.
-The underside of the dough may be a bit sticky -- if so, knead it a bit more.
+The underside of the dough may be a little sticky – if so, knead it a bit more.
 Using your hands, shape the muffins into small golf-ball sized balls.
-Set the muffins aside, cover with a towel, and let rise for an hour.
+Set the muffins aside, cover with a tea towel, and let rise for an hour.

 The muffins will look like biscuits on the outside and English muffins on the inside.
 Serve immediately.
-Makes two-dozen small muffins.2
+Makes two dozen small muffins.2

 It may have been these muffins Jefferson was speaking of when he wrote to his daughter Martha in 1802, "pray enable yourself to direct us here how to make muffins in Peter’s method. my cook here cannot succeed at all in them, and they are a great luxury to me."3